-Alternatively, the argument has been advanced that the adoptive parental responsibility of support involves the fulfillment of a hiyuv, i.e., obligation, namely the mitzvah of tzedakah, i.e., charity.
-Given the fact that tzedakah is mammon sheain lo tovin, i.e., monies without determinate plaintiffs, the failure to donate is not justiciable.
+Alternatively, the argument has been advanced that the adoptive parental responsibility of support involves the fulfillment of a hiyuv, i.e., obligation, namely the mitzvah of tzedakah, i.e., charity.96 Given the fact that tzedakah is mammon sheain lo tovin,97 i.e., monies without determinate plaintiffs, the failure to donate is not justiciable.
 Whereas, for example, the failure to repay a loan gives rise to a zechut teviyah, i.e., the claim and initiation of legal proceedings by a plaintiff, the evasion of one's tzedakah obligation gives an adoptive child no legal redress against a recalcitrant parent who fails to furnish support.
 As the Israeli Rabbinical Court notes, "The obligation of tzedakah... is an obligation upon the individual, but he is not obligated to the recipient....
-There is a general obligation of tzedakah... without a creditor to whom he is duty-bound to pay his obligation."
-Despite the absence of a determinate recipient, the beth din explains, that a deserving, needy individual can approach the beth din, and as "father of orphans" it can compel an adoptive parent to fulfill his tzedakah obligation.
+There is a general obligation of tzedakah... without a creditor to whom he is duty-bound to pay his obligation."98 Despite the absence of a determinate recipient, the

-Ritba in the name of his teacher, supra n.
+95 Ritba in the name of his teacher, supra n.
 92. For an elucidation of this position, see this writer's "The Theory of 'Efficient Breach': A Jewish Legal Perspective" in Judaism and Economics (Aaron Levine ed., Oxford 2010).

-3 PD R 109,116; Cohen, supra n.
+^{% 3} PD R 109,116; Cohen, supra n.
 75; Dichovsky, supra n.
 75, at 286-287.

-BT Bava Kamma 36b & 93a; Hullin 103b.
+97 BT Bava Kamma 36b & 93a; Hullin 103b.